practicalli/clojure/docs/install/java.md

 === "Ubuntu"
-    Open a terminal and run the following command (you will be prompted for your login password to complete the install)
+    Install Java run time edition (JRE) using the `apt` package manager command in a terminal (prompts for the account login password)
     ```bash
-    sudo apt install openjdk-17-jdk
+    sudo apt install openjdk-17-jre
     ```
     ???
-HINT "Optionally add Java sources"
+HINT "Optionally include Java sources"
         Install the `openjdk-17-source` package to support navigation of Java Object and Method source code, especially useful when using Java Interoperability from within Clojure code.
+        ```bash
+        sudo apt install openjdk-17-source
+        ```

-        [Practicalli Clojure CLI Config](clojure-cli/#practicalli-clojure-cli-config) provides the [`:lib/java17-source alias](https://github.com/practicalli/clojure-deps-edn#java-sources){target=_blank} to include the installed package in the classpath when running a REPL.`
+        [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) provides the `:src/java17` alias to include the Java sources in the classpath when running a REPL.

     If `openjdk-17-jdk` package is not available, add the [Ubuntu OpenJDK personal package archive](https://launchpad.net/~openjdk-r/+archive/ubuntu/ppa){target=_blank}